Blog for Individuals and Neurodiverse Couples Affected by ASD

 Are you an adult with High-Functioning Autism or Asperger's?
 Are you in a relationship with someone on the autism spectrum?
 Are you struggling emotionally, socially, spiritually or otherwise?
 Then you've come to the right place.
 We are here to help you in any way we can.
 Kick off your shoes and stay awhile...

-“Why does it seem that so many women in relationships with men who have Asperger syndrome harbor a lot resentment and anger about the relationship?”
+“Why does it seem that so many women in relationships with men who have ASD harbor a lot resentment and anger about the neuro diversity in the relationship?”

 Being in a marriage to a spouse on the autism spectrum affects the relationship in a number of ways, most notably in the areas of emotional “give-and-take” and communication.
 Incorrect assumptions (due to the mind-blindness phenomenon) made by the “Aspie” often lead to self-protective strategies that include distancing himself entirely – and then not responding at all to his spouse.
 An emphasis by the so-called “neurotypical” (i.e., non-autistic) spouse on expressing feelings is likely to lead to frustration and disappointment.

 In the beginning stages of the marriage, the neurotypical spouse may be O.K. with doing most of the “emotional work” of the relationship.
 But, once children arrive, further problems may come about as the ASD father has difficulty effectively engaging and empathizing with his children.
 If the wife expresses frustration at this lack of affection and intimacy, her ASD husband is often puzzled by the complaint.
 Thus, arguments and discontent may result.